2023 review of Westminster constituencies: Disappearing and newly created seats

 Most of the new seats listed above are the result of name changes to existing constituencies following boundary changes of varying degrees, including five where the boundaries are unchanged.
 An existing seat where no part forms the largest part of any new seat is considered to be "disappearing".
-Conversely, any new seat which doesn't contain the largest part of any existing seat is considered to be genuinely "newly created".
+Conversely, any new seat which does not contain the largest part of any existing seat is considered to be genuinely "newly created".

 The table below lists the disappearing and newly created constituencies.